 $500 US Dollar Bill

 In the late 18th century, the United States was printing and using the large-denomination currency with a face value of more than $500.
-On May 10, 1780, the first $500 bulls were released by the authority of the legislation in North Carolina.
-Shortly after, on October 16, 1780, Virginia also authorized printing the $500 and $1,000 bills, and on May 7, 1781, the printing of $2,000 bills was authorized.
+On May 10, 1780, the authority of the legislation in North Carolina released the first $500 bulls.
+Shortly after, on October 16, 1780, Virginia also authorized printing the $500 and $1,000 bills.
+Then, on May 7, 1781, the US Government authorized the printing of $2,000 bills.
 During the American Civil War, Confederate states also printed and issued their own high-denomination currency of $500 and $1,000 bills.

 The first Federal banknotes issued on July 17, 1861, as authorized by congress included three-year interest-bearing high denomination notes of $500, $1,000 and $5,000.

 Even though the Federal Reserve destroyed most of the $500 that was circulated, there are still several $500 that are still in public possession.
-The $500 bills that are still in public possession are still considered legal tender.
+The $500 bills are still in public possession, which people still use as legal tender.
 Because of the $500 bill’s rarity, collectors are willing to pay large sums just to acquire the bills.

 Another possible reason for the demise of the high-denomination bills was counterfeiting.
 High-denomination bills were more vulnerable to counterfeiting, and older bills usually lack the security features that we have today.